gg-net/dwoss/src/main/markdown/overview.md

 Components
 ----------

 A module can consist of the following layered components.
 The layered order describes the allowed usage.
-Only for the top to the bottom, may dependencies exist.
+Only for the top to the bottom may dependencies exist.
 - root package: "project-root"."module"."component"
 - maven artifactid: "project"-"module"-"component"

-A module comes in two forms of assemblys:
+A module comes in two forms of assemblies:
 - server: deployed on an jakarta ee server, for now only wildfly is tested.
 - client: deployed as desktop (swing and javafx) desktop client.

-Each assambly may dependen on the common subcomponent and has it's own components only used in that form of assembly.
+Each assembly may depend on the common subcomponent and has it's own components only used in that form of assembly.

 1. **Common components** (may be used by both assemblies)
     1. **api** - public api.
 This is, what other modules may depend on
         - should only contain: interfaces or serializable value objects.
 Interfaces may be annotated with @Remote oder @Local
-        - must not contail: EJBs, Webbeans, Javafx or Swing (Desktop Ui) code.
+        - must not contain: EJBs, Webbeans, Javafx or Swing (Desktop Ui) code.
         - must not depend on any other module, even apis.
     2. **demand** - revers form of the pulic api.
 Things that the module wants but not implements.
         - should only contain: interfaces or serializable value objects.
-        - must not contail: EJBs, Webbeans, Javafx or Swing (Desktop Ui) code.
+        - must not contain: EJBs, Webbeans, Javafx or Swing (Desktop Ui) code.
         - must not depend on any other module, even apis.
     3. **ee** - enterprise engine, the working code.
         - should only contain: ejbs and supplementary implemented code.
         - should be: tested heaviliy
         - may only define: entity or other persistence like classes or code.
         - may contain @Remote Interfaces for (Desktop) remote client usage
-        - may contain Serialzable Value objects for (Desktop) remote client usage or web client usage.
+        - may contain Serializable Value objects for (Desktop) remote client usage or web client usage.
         - must not contain: web or desktop ui code.
         - must not depend on other modules expect public apis.
 4. **Assembly server**